Author Guidelines for Submitting Original Articles to Sensors Magazine

 - Graphics and photos should be JPEGs, 100 dpi or higher (max.
 300 dpi) with a minimum pixel width and height of 800 x 400

 - All graphics require a caption that is a complete sentence.
 These need to be in the Word files with references to the associated graphics, i.e., see fig 1, see table 1, in chart 3, etc.

 - A photo of the author is required.
 A headshot, preferably on a white or light background, JPEG format, 100 dpi min., 800 x 800 minimum

 - The author’s info is required: title, company/organization affiliation, and a brief biography (two-six sentences max).
 A contact e-mail and/or phone number for reader contact is optional, but recommended

 - Send the final copy with graphics to firstname.lastname@example.org

-- Once article is received and scheduled, you’ll receive a publication date.
+- Once the article is received and scheduled, you’ll receive a publication date

-Also, visit www.sensorsmag.com/ each Friday morning for the latest Sensor Insight article to stay current with the hottest topics.
+Also, important: visit www.sensorsmag.com each Friday morning for the latest Sensor Insight article to stay current with the hottest technologies.